Completion of Celtic trilogy following 'Wolfwalkers' director interview, 'The Secret of Kells and Brendan' and 'Song of the Sea Umi no Uta'

 In the original legend, there was no element such as 'Wolf humans increase the number of wolf humans by biting other humans.'
 There, resulting in the people you bite to cognate, German Werewolf of incorporating the elements of the legend has become a cornerstone of this work.

-In this work, none of the characters have 'clear malice', and each of them chooses the best for someone they think of, and as a result, pushes toward the worst event.
+In this work, none of the characters have 'clear malicious intent', and each of them chooses the best for someone they think, and as a result, pushes toward the worst event.
 I felt that the feeling was very real.
-In the past, there was a common point that 'what I thought was good led to a completely bad result', but is this intentional?
-Or did it happen by accident in making the work?
+In the same way in the past works, there was a common point that 'what I thought was good led to a completely bad result', but is this intentional?
+Or did it happen by accident when making the work?

 I am very happy to have this question asked.
-It was a process of rewriting the script so hard that it was very delicate and difficult.
+It was a very delicate and difficult process in the process of rewriting the script.
 Especially how to draw a person named Lord Protector.
 Lord Protector is the only person in this movie who is described as a 'bad guy.'
 I couldn't quite explain why he was doing that, so it's easier for him to look like a bad guy.
-But I've been thinking that all the people in the movie are heroes, doing what they think is right.
-There's a reason for anyone doing terrible things, and unless it's a so-called psychopath, everyone sticks to what they believe.
+But I've been thinking that everybody in the movie is a hero and sticks to what he thinks is right.
+There's a reason for anyone doing anything terrible, and unless it's a so-called psychopath, everyone sticks to what they believe.
 That is the part I was conscious of.

 Compared to human characters, wild animals feel very lively.
 Looking at the picture, it is not a realistic shape, but the skeleton is considerably deformed, but I wonder why it feels like 'moving realistically', but what kind of movement did the director do?
 Are you paying attention to the points?

 There is almost no difference from the work process of the previous work.
 There were some details and a variety of techniques, but even in 'Song of the Sea Umi no Uta', the town was ink, the forests and mountains were pencils, and more watercolor.
 There is a basic pattern such as using paint for both, and it is developed in the same way in this work.
-Also, with regard to character guides, we have created something that can be shared by artists who do not work in the same field like France and Luxembourg.
-It means that this work was born by accumulating what I learned in 'Song of the Sea Umi no Uta'.
+We have also created a character guide that can be shared by artists who do not work in the same field like France and Luxembourg.
+This work was born by accumulating what I learned in 'Song of the Sea Umi no Uta'.